daratumumab (Intravenous route)

 You may receive medicine to prevent shingles within 1 week of starting treatment with daratumumab and continue for 3 months after treatment.

-You may also receive medicines (eg, acetaminophen, diphenhydramine, methylprednisolone) to help prevent unwanted reactions to the injection.
+You may also receive medicines (eg, acetaminophen, dexamethasone, diphenhydramine, methylprednisolone) to help prevent unwanted reactions to the injection.

 Precautions While Using daratumumab